bclittleua/BE-Disco/music/README.md

 6. install PyNaCl: ```pip install pynacl```

 # Windows users:
 Run this in WSL and Debian.
-I have [instructions](../instructions) here get you started, it is super easy.
+I have [instructions](../instructions) here to get you started, it is super easy.

 # Set up your bot at https://discord.com/developers/applications/
 - Make sure your bot is private, toggle Public to OFF